 Information and Requirements for Free Online Electrical Training and Learning Materials

-Free online electrical training courses are available courtesy of the OpenCourseWare (OCW) project through such schools as the Massachusetts Institute of Technology (MIT), the University of California at Irvine and Weber State University.
+Free online electrical training courses are available courtesy of the OpenCourseWare (OCW) project through such schools as the Massachusetts Institute of Technology (MIT), African Virtual University, the University of California and Irvine and Berkeley, and Concordia University.
 Course topics run the gamut from introductory lessons in electronics and electrical engineering to studies of the electrical systems in automobiles and advanced instruction in integrated circuits.
 Learners may not have access to all materials used in the original classes.
 College credit is not available with these courses.

 List of Free Online Electrical Training and Learning Materials

 African Virtual University

 - Electricity and Magnetism was originally part of a Bachelor of Education degree program.
 Students can download the learning materials and read them, or they can view some of them as YouTube videos.
 The main topics of study include electrical potential, concept of electric charge, direct current, capacitance and magnetism.
 Among other topics, Ampere's circuital law is also covered in this course.

 Concordia University, Quebec, Canada

 - Electric Circuits - Electrical Engineering Fundamentals is offered as a YouTube video that runs less than an hour.
 Students learn about Kirchhoff's laws, voltage, current and power, electrical resistance and basic circuit elements.
 This is one of several educational videos by Seyed Ebrahim Esmaeili, Ph.D., on the topic of electric circuits.